MarieHannaert/Nanopore_only_Snakemake/README.md

 - sample1.fq.gz
 - sample2.fq.gz

-## Executing the long-read pipeline
+## Executing the Nanopore pipeline
 Now everything is ready to run the pipeline.
 If you want to run the pipeline without any output, just checking it it works, you can use the following command in the **Long-read_Snakemake/**:
 ````